perigee/myDockerfile/README.md

 ### Installation

-The installation of docker is out of scale of this tutorial, please refer the official [document](https://docs.docker.com/installation/ubuntulinux/) for the docker installation.
+The installation of docker is out of scope of this tutorial, please refer the official [document](https://docs.docker.com/installation/ubuntulinux/) for the docker installation.

 ### Rules